 The stereo soundstage is mediocre.
 The soundstage is limited to about the size of the bar itself and isn't really focused.

-The stereo dynamics performance of the TaoTronics TT-SK026 is good.
+The stereo dynamics performance of the TaoTronics TT-SK026 is great.
 This soundbar can get loud, which is suited for large spaces or if you're having a party.
-However, at max volume, there's some pumping and compression artifacts, particularly in the bass and treble range.
+At max volume, there are some pumping and compression artifacts, particularly in the bass and treble range.
 However, it may not be noticeable to all listeners.

 The THD performance of this soundbar is okay.
 At a normal volume, you should get a clean and pure sound.
 However, if you're listening to audio at max volume, there's some distortion, but this may not be noticeable to all listeners.